myownelixir2/nuclio_backend/README.md

 1. **`DatabseSettings`**: The DatabaseSettings class encapsulates the settings for the PostgreSQL database.
 These settings include the host, database name, user, password, and port.
 The values are fetched from the environment variables.

 2. **`UserActivityDB`**: is a Python class that provides several methods for interacting with a PostgreSQL database.
 It manages data related to user activities such as favorite sessions, favorite stems, playlist likes, and plays.
 It maintains a connection to the database and performs various read and write operations based on user and session data.

+# Utils Module
+This module provides a collection of utility classes and functions for job management and cleanup.

+1. **`JobTypeValidator`**: a class for validating job types.
+It uses the Literal type hint to enforce a specific set of job types.
+The job_type_validator validator ensures that only valid job types are accepted.

+2. **`JobConfig`** : a class for managing and resolving job configurations.
+It provides methods for retrieving job parameters and handling file paths.

+3. **`purge_all`**: a function for purging all files matching the given patterns in the specified paths.
+It takes a list of directory paths and a list of file patterns as arguments.